BillyDM/awesome-audio-dsp/LOW_LEVEL_PROGRAMMING_LANGUAGES.md

   - [`Learn Rust the Dangerous Way`] - Tips on writing low-level Rust code from a C background.
   - [`The Rust Performance Book`] - Tips on optimizing code in Rust.
   - [`How-to Optimize Rust Programs on Linux`] - How-to guide on profiling Rust code on Linux.
+  - [`Minimizing Rust Binary Size`] - Tips on how to reduce the size of Rust binaries.
+This is a very minor optimization, but it can sometimes be useful for shipping release versions of plugins.

 ## [`D`]
 - Pros: